lion053/AnnoMods/README.md

 ![knights_castle](./_sources/knights_castle.jpg)

-- Intention is to have a building for the local department which fits better to agricultural dominated islands and / or old towns.
 - Properties / values ​​are exactly the same as in the vanilla local department except for an extra attractivity of 120.
 - That means: The castle is unlocked when you once built a palace and one castle per island is allowed.
 - The tile size of the building is not completely square, at two corners you can overbuild the ground texture with ornaments.